LeahJKH/MikuApiGithub/README.md

         "codename":"",
         "introduction":"",
         "Version":"",
         "image":"[currently not implimented fully.
-VOCALOID has images]" }
+VOCALOID has images, and some VOCALOID2 (refer too list)]" }
 ]
-currently it has 16 diffrent vocaloids all of the original VOCALOID program currently doing VOCALOID2
+currently it has 21 diffrent vocaloids all of the original VOCALOID program currently doing VOCALOID2